-Pros and cons of an S Corporation are in many ways the same as a C Corp, other than what’s mentioned above, plus there is the following restriction: you will be limited to 100 shareholders and each of them must be a United States citizen.
+Pros and cons of an S Corporation are in many ways the same as a C Corp, plus there is the following restriction: you will be limited to 100 shareholders and each of them must be a United States citizen.

 Registering Your Business